 The Long Arm of Law Enforcement

-Corporate investigations in the Asia-Pacific region frequently involve misconduct that spans multiple jurisdictions and, as a result, often attracts the attention of various law enforcement and regulatory authorities.
-It is critical to be aware of the powers that authorities wield and how this may impact on or disrupt the company’s investigations and business operations more generally.
-This article considers the key aspects of the legal assistance and cooperation available to authorities in the Asia-Pacific region, and highlights the practical considerations drawn from our experience in handling multi-jurisdictional investigations.
+Corporate investigations in Asia-Pacific frequently involve misconduct that spans multiple jurisdictions and, as a result, often attract the attention of various law enforcement and regulatory authorities.
+It is critical to be aware of the powers that authorities wield and how they may impact or disrupt the company’s investigations and business operations more generally.
+This article considers the key aspects of legal assistance and cooperation available to authorities in the Asia-Pacific region, and highlights the practical considerations drawn from our experience in handling multi-jurisdictional investigations.

-- Cooperation between regulators and law enforcement across borders is increasingly common and effective, which is evident in the numerous large-scale international corporation investigations reported in the past year.
+- Cooperation between regulators and law enforcement across borders is increasingly common and effective, with various frameworks in place

 Referenced in this article

-- United States: Clarifying Lawful Overseas Use of Data Act
+- US: Clarifying Lawful Overseas Use of Data Act

-- United Kingdom: Crime (Overseas Production Orders) Act 2019; and the Overseas Production Orders and Requests for Interception (Designation of Agreement) Regulations 2020
+- UK: Crime (Overseas Production Orders) Act 2019; and the Overseas Production Orders and Requests for Interception (Designation of Agreement) Regulations 2020

 - China: International Criminal Judicial Assistance Law

-- United Nations: UN Model Law on Extradition and UN Model Treaty on Extradition
+- UN: UN Model Law on Extradition and UN Model Treaty on Extradition

 Obtaining evidence in other jurisdictions